Disclaimer: “The views expressed in this webcast belong to our guest speakers and do not necessarily reflect the position of the ICA.”

 CPTED United States - ICA Chapter (provisional)

-The International CPTED Association proudly announces the first webcast sponsored by CPTED United States - ICA Chapter (provisional).
+The International CPTED Association proudly announces the second webcast by CPTED United States - ICA Chapter (provisional).
 Our followers from all the regions are welcome to attend!

 The panelists include police officers, CPTED experts, community strategists, urban designers, and criminologists: